Web Analytics Made Easy -

 0.0 - 1.0 & 1 - 10 ppm 0.05 ppm Stannous Chloride CHEMets K-8510 R-8510

-Instrumental Kits
+Photometric Kits

-Range Method Type Kit Cat.
-No.
+Range Method Type Test Kit

-0 - 8.00 ppm (0 - 5.00 ppm Spectrophotometer & V-3000) Stannous Chloride Vacu-vials K-8513
+0 - 8.00 ppm (V-2000) / 0 - 5.00 ppm (V-3000 & Spectro.)
+Stannous Chloride Vacu-vials K-8513

 0 - 80.0ppm Vanadomolybdophosphoric Acid Vacu-vials K-8503

 The CHEMetrics test kits for the determination of Phosphate in aqueous solutions employ the the well-known Vanadomolybdophosphoric Acid and Stannous Chloride reagents, delivering sensitivity and accuracy in two minutes.
 Based on CHEMetrics patented Self-Filling Reagent Ampoule technology.
 Premixed.
 Premeasured.
 Precise.
 Each kit contains 30 tests.
 Visual and instrumental phosphate testing kit formats span low and high measurement ranges.
-CHEMets® and VACUettes® visual test kits use colour comparators for analysis while Vacu-vials® instrumental kits rely on CHEMetrics direct-readout photometers or spectrophotometers capable of accepting a 13-mm diameter round cell.
+CHEMets® and HR CHEMets® visual test kits use colour comparators for analysis while Vacu-vials® instrumental kits rely on CHEMetrics direct-readout photometers or spectrophotometers capable of accepting a 13-mm diameter round cell.

 The Phosphate Vacu-vials test kits K-8503 and K-8513 can be used with a Hach DR900 Colorimeter in conjunction with the CHEMetrics DR900 Vacu-vials® Adapter, Cat.
 No. A-0215.
 No endorsement by Hach Company is implied or intended.

-The Vanadomolybdophosphoric Acid Method
+Vanadomolybdophosphoric Acid Method

 In test kits employing the vanadomolybdophosphoric acid method, phosphate reacts with ammonium molybdate under acid conditions and in the presence of vanadium to form a yellow-coloured product.
 Results are expressed as ppm (mg/l) PO4.